 Woolwich Counselling Centre

-Preventative Mental Health Youth Programs and Services at the Elmira District Secondary High School
+The grant to Woolwich Counselling Centre is for Preventative Mental Health Youth Programs and Services at the Elmira District Secondary High School.

 YMCA of Three Rivers